 Step 1: Understand the Workload

-Volume photographers face challenges unlike any other industry genre.
-A single high-volume job will include the following tasks for thousands of photographs:
+Photographers in sports photography face challenges, unlike any other photography business genre.
+A single high-volume sports photography job will include the following tasks for thousands of photographs:

 - Manually record image numbers, grouped by subject

 - Rename and resort all image files for clarity and accessibility

 - Create a gallery for each subject and upload each subject’s photographs to their gallery